 |Progress Toward Outcome||

-For the road component, the detailed design of all project outputs is nearing completion.
+2) The detailed design of all project outputs is under final review

 |Description of Project Outputs||